sasank98/Reward-engineering-on-Robotic-Arm/README.md

 ## Video for viewing the difference in stability

-Video for the case Without changing the reward function is given below
+The video for the case Without changing the reward function is given below

 ![video](/support/TQC_rengg.png)